Queen's Park, London: Economy

 The economic centre of Queen's Park is Salusbury Road, where there are many shops, pubs, cafes and restaurants.

-The weekly Queen's Park Farmers' Market has around 40 stalls and takes place every Sunday between 10am and 2pm in the grounds of Salusbury Primary School on Salusbury Road, draws people from across north west London.
+The weekly Queen's Park Farmers' Market has around 40 stalls and takes place every Sunday between 10am and 2pm in the grounds of Salusbury Primary School on Salusbury Road.
 The market was awarded market of the year at the Farmers’ Market and Retail Association Local Food Awards in 2012.

 AMC Networks opened a 25000 sqft UK headquarters office housing 200 employees on Salusbury Road in 2017.
 It closed in 2022 and was replaced with a Jobcentre Plus.